Mover Logic: A Concurrent Program Logic for Reduction and Rely-Guarantee Reasoning (Extended Version)

 Many of the mover logic rules are extensions of Hoare logic incorporating reduction effects.
 For example, the rule \relname{M-seq} states that a sequential composition $(s_1;s_2)$ commutes as $\mover_1;\mover_2$, the sequential composition of the effects of its sub-statements, and that the precondition and postcondition are related as follows:

 The rule \relname{M-skip} indicates that $\tskip$ has no effect, so its precondition and postcondition are identical.
 The rule \relname{M-wrong} verifies that $\twrong$ is never executed via the unsatisfiable precondition $\emptyset$.
 That is, this rule rejects any program that may execute $\twrong$ from any state.
-The rule~\relname{M-action} computes the effect of action $A$ from states $\sigma$ satisfying the current precondition $P$.
-That rule uses the function to compute this effect:
+The rule~\relname{M-action} bounds the effect of action $A$ from states $\sigma$ satisfying the current precondition $P$.
+That rule uses the function

-(Note that we are overloading $M$ here.)
+(note that we are overloading $M$ here) to compute the join of $A$'s mover behavior over all such states, and requires only that the ascribed effect $\mover$ over-approximate it, \emph{i.e.} $M(A,P) \sqsubseteq \mover$.
+Ascribing a larger effect is always sound, since a greater effect is a weaker commutativity claim; this built-in weakening subsumes an application of \relname{M-conseq} to the effect and lets each action carry an effect compatible with its context\footnote{This rule presented in the formal development of the ECOOP 2024 version~\cite{DBLP:conf/ecoop/FlanaganF24} incorrectly stated the effect antecedent of \relname{M-action} as an equality, which was too restrictive to prove the Prefix lemma (Lemma~\ref{lem:prefix}), on which the proof of Preservation (Theorem~\ref{thm:pres}) relies.
+Similar changes were made to the rules \relname{M-if} and \relname{M-while} in this version of the paper.}.
+The rules \relname{M-if} and \relname{M-while} adopt the same upper-bound form for their effect antecedents, which is essential for the Prefix lemma (Lemma~\ref{lem:prefix}) below: strengthening a precondition shrinks $M(A,P)$, so an exact effect computation could not be re-established under a stronger precondition, whereas an upper bound transfers by monotonicity.
 The postcondition of $A$ is then the precondition $P$ sequentially composed with the action $A$, \emph{i.e.} $P;A$.
 A key technical requirement of the reduction theorem is that once an atomic block $\MR^*[\MN]\ML^*$ enters its post-commit (or left-mover part), then it must terminate.
 It cannot block or diverge~\cite{DBLP:conf/tldi/FlanaganQ03}.\footnote{ To motivate this requirement consider the program \t{(x = 1; while (true) skip; yield) || (assert x != 1)}.
 This program can go wrong because the first thread writes 1 to \t{x}.
 However, the reducible block containing that write never terminates after performing that write, and that write is not included in the thread guarantee $G$.
 Thus, we require that once a reducible block commits, it must terminate.} Hence, we require that $A$ is total if it is a left-mover.
 We place similar restrictions on loops.